 In 2019, the NWMO released an eight-part video series – #VoicesOfReconciliation – that provides a deeper look into our Reconciliation journey and why it is so important.
 You can view the full playlist by clicking the button in the top left-hand corner of the video box below.

 Public Information Material in Indigenous LanguagesThroughout our work, we have been advised to develop communications that are culturally appropriate and that we should translate them when possible.
 We prepared a 20-minute video on Canada's plan entitled "Moving Forward Together: The Future Management of Canada's Used Nuclear Fuel," and it is available in our multimedia section in eight Indigenous languages.
 You can also find other brochures in that section that have been translated.

 Memorandum of Understanding (2009)

 A Memorandum of Understanding (MOU) between Natural Resources Canada (NRCan) and the NWMO was signed on August 14, 2009.
-It clarifies the roles and responsibilities of the Crown, as represented by the Minister of Natural Resources, and the NWMO with respect to consultations with Aboriginal peoples, pursuant to the Government’s duty to consult, and accommodate if necessary, and the NWMO’s statutory obligations under theNuclear Fuel Waste Act (NFWA).
+It clarifies the roles and responsibilities of the Crown, as represented by the Minister of Natural Resources, and the NWMO with respect to consultations with Indigenous communities, pursuant to the Government’s duty to consult, and accommodate if necessary, and the NWMO’s statutory obligations under theNuclear Fuel Waste Act (NFWA).
 The MOU covers the period of our work that precedes the identification of a site to host the project.